Mr-MR-314/skills-github-pages/index.md

   *![Yaktocat Image](https://octodex.github.com/images/yaktocat.png)*

 Yaktocat, the adorable black cat with a pull request and glowing red eyes, is the beloved official mascot of GitHub.
-Created by Jessica Kang in 2011, Yaktocat represents the spirit of collaboration and open-source development.
+Created by James Kang in 2011, Yaktocat represents the spirit of collaboration and open-source development.

 ## Fun Facts about Yaktocat